-Additionally, we will also welcome applications from mature students and from those without the necessary entry requirements, if they can demonstrate through life experience that they may be a suitable candidate.
-Prior to interview we will help such applicants to identify evidence of relevant experience, and subsequently they may be asked to complete a piece of written work, or compile a portfolio of experience, to check that they have sufficient literary and reasoning skills for admission onto an undergraduate level programme.
-Clear support and guidance will be given in all such cases.
-Please get in touch with us to discuss your individual circumstances.
+Additionally, we will also welcome applications from mature students without the usual academic entry requirements, if you can demonstrate through life experience that you may be a suitable candidate.
+Prior to interview we will help you to identify any evidence of relevant experience that you could share with is to support your application, and/or you may be asked to complete the academic and reflective writing mini-module.
+Clear feedback and guidance will be given in all such cases, so please get in touch with us to discuss your individual circumstances.

 We welcome diversity in our student population – valuing differences in race, gender, sexual orientation, disability, religion or belief, class and age.
 We actively oppose discrimination, and aim to remove all conditions that put people at a disadvantage by striving to improve access and providing outstanding support throughout.
 We particularly welcome applications from sections of the population who are under-represented in higher education and in the profession of acupuncture.

 If you are successful with your initial application, you will be invited to attend for an interview which may be carried out via phone or video call, although we prefer to do this in person wherever possible.
 We very much consider the interview to be a two-way process, providing an opportunity for you to explore whether TAA is the right place for your training.

 In addition, as part of the interview process we will discuss the learning of point location and anatomy in mixed group settings with tutors of either gender, all undertaken with an explicit policy of modesty and respect.
 Further written consent for this aspect of study will be sought as part of your student contract should you be accepted.

 In preparation for your application, you should think about:

 Applying as a mature student (and without formal qualifications)